 - Place the sugar in a bowl.

-- Add freshly slice beets to sugar and stir.
+- Add freshly sliced beets to sugar and stir.

-- Allow the beets to sit in the sugar, stirring occasionally, until you get your desire color.
+- Allow the beets to sit in the sugar, stirring occasionally, until you get your desired color.

 - Use immediately.